 If you have good physical health, it is likely your mental health and emotional health are reasonable.
 (Thank you endorphins!)
 If your mental health is suffering, it makes it very difficult to want to exercise.
 The goal is to try and do your best with one of these pillars at a time.
 You will see the impact it plays with the other pillars.

+The first of the 3 pillars of health is physical health.
 By increasing our physical health, we can improve our metal and emotional health.
 APRNs know the impact exercise has on treating and preventing multiple chronic diseases.
 We encourage our patients to become more physically active.

 But how active are you?